 - LGBTQ+ faculty and staff at UNR have organized to form a LGBTQ+ Faculty and Staff Group.

-- The Advocates and Allies committee has been formed to report to the University President on issues impacting our queer and trans campus communities.
+- The LGBTQ+ Task Force has been formed to report to the University President on issues impacting our queer and trans campus communities.

 - Student and staff health insurance provides coverage for many gender transition procedures and services.